Kane County Office of Community Reinvestment

 A homeownership assistance program funded by the Kane-Elgin HOME Consortium

-Click here for the Kane County First-Time Homebuyer Loan Program guidelines and application form.
+Click on the links below for the Kane County First-Time Homebuyer Loan Program application form, guidelines and process.
 Please make sure that you read and follow the instructions carefully.

 The Kane-Elgin Consortium Area does not include the municipalities of Aurora, Hampshire, Huntley, and Montgomery.
 Algonquin and Huntley homebuyers should contact the Corporation for Affordable Homes of McHenry County at 815-206-5805 for additional information.
 Aurora homebuyers should contact the City of Aurora’s Division of Neighborhood Redevelopment at 630-256-3320.

 The First-Time Homebuyer Program is one of several housing assistance programs funded by the Kane-Elgin HOME Consortium, a city-county partnership formed for the purpose of participating in the U.S. Department of Housing and Urban Development’s HOME Program.